j-sieben/ADC/.ai/code-architecture-notes.md

    - `pageItems` current page item list
 5. PL/SQL plugin code delegates into `adc_internal.read_settings(...)` and then `adc_internal.process_request`.
 6. `adc_internal.process_request` loads `adc_rule_groups.crg_decision_table` and recursively evaluates matching rules.
+   - relevant observed items are derived from technical conditions and related metadata rather than configured separately on the page
+   - when multiple rules match, rule priority is determined by sort sequence
 7. Each rule action may execute parameterized PL/SQL immediately and/or collect parameterized JavaScript into `adc_response`.
 8. The final response is emitted as a `<script>` block and appended to the DOM by `executeCode(...)`, which executes and then removes it.

+## Usage model

+ADC supports several usage levels that all share the same runtime chain:

+- Basic Use
+  Declarative rules evaluate against page state and mostly produce browser-side behavior.
+- Advanced Use
+  Declarative rules still drive the flow, but action execution can span both database-side and client-side work.
+- Professional Use
+  Rules can intentionally be broader entry points, while PL/SQL implements the detailed case distinction and uses the ADC type interface to determine the resulting dynamic behavior.
+- Extensibility
+  Projects can extend ADC with custom action types and project-specific methods on top of the shipped type hierarchy.

 ## Main PL/SQL responsibilities